jceloria/tf-vsphere-rancher2/README.md

 - Create an ssh_config file in the terraform module directory for connecting to the VMs

 ### Optional adding nodes per role
-- Start `count_agent_etcd_nodes` amount of droplets and add them to the custom cluster with etcd role
+- Start `count_agent_etcd_nodes` amount of VMs and add them to the custom cluster with etcd role
-- Start `count_agent_controlplane_nodes` amount of droplets and add them to the custom cluster with controlplane role
+- Start `count_agent_controlplane_nodes` amount of VMs and add them to the custom cluster with controlplane role
-- Start `count_agent_worker_nodes` amount of droplets and add them to the custom cluster with worker role
+- Start `count_agent_worker_nodes` amount of VMs and add them to the custom cluster with worker role

 ## Other options